Exopy/i3py/docs/source/index.rst

 - :doc:`dev_guide/index`

-   You need to add a new instrument to I3py, add a functionality or simply understand what happens behind the scene you should start here.
+   You need to add a new instrument to I3py, write some tests, add a simulated instrument, a functionality or simply understand what happens behind the scene you should start here.

 - :doc:`faqs/index`